ansible/ansible/docs/docsite/rst/collections_tech_preview.rst

 You will be able to publish and use collections via `Ansible's Galaxy repository <http://galaxy.ansible.com>`_.

 .. important::
-    This is a Tech-Preview feature and is only supported by Ansible 2.8 (or greater).
+    This feature is available in Ansible 2.8 as a *Technology Preview* and therefore is not fully supported.
+It should only be used for testing  and should not be deployed in a production environment.
     Future Galaxy or Ansible releases may introduce breaking changes.